Prahlad Friedman: Career

 In August 2009, Friedman won the WPT Legends of Poker event for $1,000,900.
 He defeated 2009 WSOP Main Event "November Niner" Kevin Schaffel heads up.

 When Ultimate Bet was involved in a major cheating scandal prior to 2008, Friedman was one of the biggest victims having lost millions of dollars.
 After rumors started to surface, in December 2010, that Friedman would be signing with UB, many people in the poker community criticized Friedman.
 When asked how he could sign with a poker site where he was cheated out of millions, Friedman said, "I feel like they took care of me after the scandal.
 I feel like they didn’t have to pay people back and they did.
 It was amazing to find out I was going to get a chunk of money back.
 I have a good relationship with their team and their management and I feel like this is a totally different UB than anything associated with the scandal."

 On May 9, 2011, Friedman and ten other U.S. sponsored professionals were informed by UltimateBet's parent company that their contracts had been terminated.

 Personal life

 He got engaged to Dee Luong, a fellow poker player, in 2002 and later married her within the year.
 They divorced in 2013 over a decade later after a high-profile divorce trial.
-On June 28, 2018, his first daughter was born zaylee Diana Leal Friedman with his ex girlfriend Aida Sônia Leal Magalhães.